appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 ## Prerequisites

 * **Amazon Web Services (AWS) account** - If you don't have one, [Create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
-* **Application Load Balancer (ALB)** - If you already have an ALB, make sure you have listeners set up for ports 80 and 443.
-Otherwise, provision an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html#configure-load-balancer).
+* **Application Load Balancer (ALB)** - If you already have an ALB, follow these steps:
+    - Provision an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html#configure-load-balancer), and ensure that port 80 and 443 are available to configure ECS service.
+    - Add or create a security group with ports 80 and 443 accessible.
 * **Amazon Elastic File System (EFS)** - If you haven't set up an EFS yet, follow these steps:
     - Go to **AWS EFS** and click the **Create file system** button.
     - Give a meaningful name to your file system and configure VPC.
     - Refresh the file system listing, and select the file system you created above.
     - Go to the **Network** tab, and click **Manage** button on the right side.
-    - Select the Amazon Security group with port `2049` accessible.
+    - Select the security group with port `2049` accessible.
 If you don't have one:
         - [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group)
         - To enable port access, [add an inbound rule](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) for the port `2049` for NFS access to the security group you created above.
         - Attach the security group to the EFS mount target.